 8.20.150 Appeal procedure.

-Any interested party may appeal the decision of the hearing officer by filing a written notice of appeal with the clerk of the board of supervisors within five days after the mailing of notice of such decision.
+Any interested party may appeal the decision of the hearing officer in the manner set forth in Chapter 2.88, except as modified herein.
+The appeal shall be commenced by filing a written notice of appeal with the clerk of the board of supervisors within five days after the mailing of notice of the decision.
 The clerk shall give written notice of the time and place of the hearing of the appeal to the appellant and those persons specified in Section 8.20.090.
 The appeal shall be heard within thirty days from the date the notice is filed by the board of supervisors, who may affirm, amend or reverse the decision, or take other action as deemed appropriate.
-The hearing on the appeal shall not be limited by the technical rules of evidence, and shall be heard de novo.
+The hearing on the appeal shall be heard de novo.
 No appeal may be taken from an order issued pursuant to Section 8.20.100.
 A copy of the decision on appeal shall be mailed to all interested parties, including anyone who filed a sworn written statement but did not appear at the hearing or appeal hearing, and the office of the California Highway Patrol located nearest to the location of the vehicle or parts thereof.

 SECTION 19.
 Section 12.20.060 (Appeal procedure) of Chapter 12.20 (Houseboat Marinas) of the Napa County Code is hereby amended to read in full as follows: